candrewdb9/candrewdb9.github.io/index.md

 # Welcome
 This is my *Collated Research* into Deep Learning.
 The Goal is to:
-Markup:    - Classify Animals
+* Classify Animals
-           - Classify Real vs Fake Images
+* Classify Real vs Fake Images